🇹🇷 Türkçe: Bu yazının Türkçesini oku →

-Authentication in a headless WooCommerce setup is fundamentally different from traditional WordPress.
+Authentication is the part of a headless WooCommerce build that looks trivial in the demo and turns into the whole project in production.
+It is fundamentally different from traditional WordPress.
 There’s no wp-login.php, no cookies managed by PHP, and no nonce verification through theme templates.
-You need to build an auth layer that works across your decoupled frontend and WordPress backend.
+You have to build an auth layer that works across your decoupled frontend and your WordPress backend — and get it right the first time, because auth is the one system you cannot quietly refactor after launch without logging everyone out.

 The Authentication Challenge